codeDeviator/React.js/React.md

 ```

 How it works: useRef creates an object with a current property that holds the reference to the DOM element.
 The current value persists across renders without causing re-renders, and you can use it to directly manipulate the DOM element (like focusing an input in this example).

-6. useNavigate
-The useNavigate hook is part of React Router and is used for programmatic navigation within your application.
+   - useNavigate: The useNavigate hook is part of React Router and is used for programmatic navigation within your application.
 It replaces the older useHistory hook from previous versions of React Router.

 Example:
 ```jsx